Head Coach Coach Glen Mayo

 - Current Team

+Glen Mayo is entering his first season at the helm of the USC Salkehatchie Men’s Basketball program.
+He is a native of Chipley, Florida where he graduated in 2010 from Chipley High School.
+He attended Chipola College where earned a Degree in Business.
 Mayo has a reputation for his contagious energy and passion for the game, as well as his relentless approach and work ethic on the recruiting trail.
 With the connections he has made over the past decade, Mayo is well known and respected in the four-year college coaching circles.
-His vision for the USC Salkehatchie women’s basketball is to have a 100% graduation rate and help each player earn a full athletic scholarship to a four-year university.
+His vision for the USC Salkehatchie Men’s Basketball program is to have a 100% graduation rate and help each player earn a full athletic scholarship to a four-year university.

-Prior to his time here at Salk, Mayo served a brief one-year stint at NJCAA Power House – Northwest Florida State College as an assistant to Coach Steve Demeo who has decades of college coaching experience, including 17 years at the Division I level.
-The Raiders finished the season with a 27-6 overall record after winning the Panhandle Conference Championship, Region VIII Tournament Championship, and making an Elite Appearance in the NJCAA National Tournament.
-Mayo aided with recruitment of student-athletes, player development, scouting, film exchange, strength and conditioning, and monitoring of the student-athletes academic progress.
+Prior to his time here at Salk, Mayo served a one-year stint at NJCAA Power House – Northwest Florida State College.
+He worked under Coach Steve Demeo who has decades of college coaching experience, including 17 years at the Division I level.
+The Raiders finished the season with a 27-6 overall record and winning the Panhandle Conference Championship, Region VIII Tournament Championship, and making an Elite Appearance in the NJCAA National Tournament.
+Mayo aided with recruitment of student-athletes, player development, scouting, strength and conditioning, and monitoring of the student-athletes academic progress.
 Jared Wilson-Frame (Pittsburg Signee) was named Region VIII Tournament MVP.
-Will Pfister (Florida Atlantic signee) and Moustapha Diagne (Western Kentucky signee) were named Region VIII All Americans.
+Will Pfister (Florida Atlantic signee) and Moustapha Diagne (Western Kentucky signee) were named to the Region VIII All Region Team.